 Every sex club, cinema, and sauna will be very active for Pride Week.
 We’ve listed them all on one page.
 Dive in!

-*Note for American visitors in 2018: Travel to Brazil requires a visa.
-Get visa info you will need in time for June’s pride parade from the U.S. State Department website.
+*Note for American visitors : Travel to Brazil requires a visa.
+Get visa info you will need in time for June’s pride parade.
+Click here for Brazilian visa information for tourists.